jpt13653903/ALCHA/Wiki/MarkDown/AdvancedAttributes.md

 ## Logic Regions

 In large designs, it is often useful to specify the physical location of each entity.
 This reduces the solution space of the place-and-route problem, thereby reducing the compilation time.
-In an Altera project, this is done as shown below.
+In an Altera project, this is done as follows:

 ```tcl
   set_global_assignment -name LL_WIDTH 40        -section_id MyDSP